MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_28_MonitorIdentitySecureScore.md

 5. Scroll down to view the **Improvement actions**.

-6. In contrast to the improvement actions in Microsoft Defender for Cloud and Microsoft 365 Defender, these improvement actions are specific to identity.
+6. In contrast to the improvement actions in Microsoft Defender for Cloud and Microsoft Defender XDR, these improvement actions are specific to identity.
 This provides a more focused list of potential actions to your security posture management.
 Any improvement actions initiated from this list will also provide an impact to your overall tenant security posture.

 #### Task 2 - Execute an improvement action